Skip to main content

 This section provides parents and families with information about caring for their newborn.

-Breastfeeding My Baby guide
+Breastfeeding or Chestfeeding My Baby guide

-Breast milk and contrast media
+Human milk and contrast media

 Breastfeeding your preterm baby

-Topics include: breastfeeding your preterm baby, skin-to-skin contact and Kangaroo care, tips to getting off to a good start, pumping, feeding your baby at the hospital and tips for when you take your baby home.
+Topics include: breastfeeding or chestfeeding your preterm baby, skin-to-skin contact and Kangaroo care, tips to getting off to a good start, pumping, feeding your baby at the hospital and tips for when you take your baby home.

-Breastfeeding Your Preterm Baby booklet is available in the following languages:
+The Breastfeeding Your Preterm Baby booklet is available in the following languages:

 Informal (peer-to-peer) milk sharing